-As recommended during the midterm review, the LENS2 project is being reviewed for restructuring and this is completed in December 2017.
+As recommended during the midterm review, the results framework and key indicators for LENS2 project was revised in consultation with the SDAs and a formal request for LENS2 restructuring was submitted to WB in November 2017.

-By the end of December 2017, EPFO conducted three TC meetings, three Board meetings, one training on Project Management for SDA to support the implementation of subprojects as well as to facilitate the preparation of the AWPB 2018 and the progress reports.
-Unfortunately, EPF stakeholder workshop, one TC meeting and one Board Meeting have not yet organized due to the revision of EPF ByLaw.
+During the report period, EPFO conducted three TC meetings, three Board meetings, and one training on Project Management for SDAs to support the implementation of subprojects as well as to facilitate the preparation of the AWPB 2018 and the progress reports.
+The 2017 EPF stakeholder workshop and the TC meeting planned for December 2017 could not be organized due to the revision of EPF ByLaw and Board decisions to conduct an internal meeting with the SDAs and to change the approach for undertaking the EPF stakeholder workshop.

-EPF would like to thanks our supporters and partners, especially the Ministry of Natural Resources and Environment, the Ministry of Finance, the Ministry of Planning and Investment, and the provincial government as well as the World Bank and other development partners for their cooperation, support and constructive guidance.
+EPFO would like to thanks our supporters and partners, especially MONRE, the Ministry of Agriculture and Forestry, the National University of Laos, the Ministry of Finance, the Ministry of Planning and Investment, and the provincial governments as well as the World Bank and other development partners for their cooperation, support and constructive guidance.

 All the best,